Skip to main content

 }

-If you plan to use an external NFS share, update the roles/nfs_mount file with your specific configuration:
+If you’re mounting an external NFS share, edit roles/nfs_mount with your values.

 Terminal window